Complex Transformer: A Framework for Modeling Complex-Valued Sequence: Model Architecture

 where $\mA'$ and $\mB'$ represent the real and the imaginary part of the complex attention result respectively.
 In our implementation, to have a better resolution of internal similarities between the real and the imaginary parts, for each term in the expanded version of Eq. (\ref{eq:complex-attention}), we calculate the multihead attentions, as shown in Fig. \ref{fig:spec} and Eq. (\ref{eq:equation3})-Eq. (\ref{eq:equation6}).

 where

-The scaling factor $d_k$ is the feature dimension of $\mQ$ and $\mK$. $\text{Attention}(\mQ, \mK, \mV)$ could be intuitively regarded as an extended, weight-adjusted representation of $\mV$, based on $\mV$'s dependencies on $\mQ$ and $\mK$. $\text{MultiHead}(\mQ, \mK, \mV)$ provides a better resolution for the dependencies in different subspaces \cite{tsaikernel} (in this case we have $n$ heads, i.e. the number of attention blocks that are concatenated together).
+The scaling factor $d_k$ is the feature dimension of $\mQ$ and $\mK$ (note that $\boldsymbol{\mathcal{Q/K/V}}$ are complex-valued matrices, while $\mQ/\mK/\mV$ are real-valued placeholder matrices that we could plug in $\mA$ or $\mB$). $\text{Attention}(\mQ, \mK, \mV)$ could be intuitively regarded as an extended, weight-adjusted representation of $\mV$, based on $\mV$'s dependencies on $\mQ$ and $\mK$. $\text{MultiHead}(\mQ, \mK, \mV)$ provides a better resolution for the dependencies in different subspaces \cite{tsaikernel} (in this case we have $n$ heads, i.e. the number of attention blocks that are concatenated together).
 We use \textit{Min-Max-Norm} instead of \textit{Softmax} as in \cite{vaswani2017attention}, because min-max-normalization prevents gradient explosion better in our model.